solislemuslab/soil-microbiome-nn/julia-code/readme.md

 In the `raw-data` folder, store all the raw `.csv` data provided in it.

-For the `processed-data` folder, a compressed file system is provided in this repository.
+For the `processed-data` folder, a compressed file system is provided in [this link](https://drive.google.com/file/d/1wYtYQLl1D24PlZQHlNYWvLt23ewa3oow/view?usp=sharing).
 The user need to decompress it and put the appropriate files into the corresponding folder.
 Detailed description of those folders and workflow will be provided in the next section.

 ## Workflow